The Atlantic Companion · Wild Atlantic Way · Cork

 A 1:24 scale model of the old West Cork Railway line as it was in the 1940s — Clonakilty, Kinsale, Bandon, Skibbereen, all in miniature.
 Sounds twee, isn't.
 Loved by kids and railway nerds equally.

 Good to know · Inchydoney Road, edge of town.
-Open daily in season; check website in winter.
+Check current opening hours before visiting.

 History